jwrdegoede/kernel-driver-workshop/README.md

 get the temperature from the sensor.
-Paragraph "4.5 Command Overview" of the [datasheet](https://sensirion.com/media/documents/1D662E57/67BD83A2/HT_DS_Datasheet_SHT4xI-Digital_1.pdf) shows a whole bunch of commands, some of these turn on the built in heater which is only necessary for special use-cases and will influency the temperature reading.
+Paragraph "4.5 Command Overview" of the [datasheet](https://sensirion.com/media/documents/1D662E57/67BD83A2/HT_DS_Datasheet_SHT4xI-Digital_1.pdf) shows a whole bunch of commands, some of these turn on the built in heater which is only necessary for special use-cases and will influence the temperature reading.

 So lets go with command 0xFD which reads the temperature and humidity with